Pericúes

-The Pericú were an Indigenous people of Mexico.
+The Pericúes or Pericú were an Indigenous people of Mexico.
 They lived in the Cape Region, the southernmost portion of Baja California Sur.
 They have been linguistically and culturally extinct since the late 18th century.

 Name

 The Pericú are also known as Pericues, Cora, and Edues.

 Territory

 Spanish Roman Catholic missions among the Pericúes.

 The Pericú people's territory was along the southern edge of the Baja California Peninsula, from Todos Santos on the western coast to La Paz in the northeast, together with the large Gulf of California Islands of Cerralvo, Espíritu Santo, La Partida, and San José.
 William C. Massey thought that the northern portion of the Cape Region, including Bahía las Palmas and Bahía Ventana, was occupied by a Guaycura group known as the Cora.
 Subsequent reexamination of the ethnohistoric evidence suggests that Cora was synonymous with Pericú.

 The status of the La Paz area is uncertain.
 Massey assigned it to two groups: the Guaycuran Aripa, and the Cora, then thought to be Guaycuran as well but now recognized as Pericú.
 W. Michael Mathes argued that it had belonged to the Pericú in the 16th and 17th centuries but was taken over by the Guaycura some time between 1668 and 1720.
 An alternative interpretation is that it was disputed ground between the Pericú and Guaycura throughout the early historic period.